Varanasi–Singrauli Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13345 Varanasi Junction - Singrauli Intercity Express covers the distance of 210 km in 6 hours 40 mins (32 km/hr) & in 7 hours 15 mins as the 13346 Singrauli - Varanasi Junction Intercity Express (29 km/hr).
+The 13345 Varanasi Junction - Singrauli Intercity Express covers the distance of 210 km in 6 hours 40 mins (32 km/h) and in 7 hours 15 mins as the 13346 Singrauli - Varanasi Junction Intercity Express (29 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 13345 / 46 Varanasi Junction - Singrauli Intercity Express runs from Varanasi Junction via Chunar, Robertsganj, Chopan to Singrauli.